yohasebe/monadic-chat/docs/basic-architecture.md

 This section explains the standard Docker containers available in Monadic Chat.
 By default, the following containers are built:

 **Ruby Container** (`monadic-chat-ruby-container`)
-This container is used to run Monadic Chat applications.
+This container is necessary to run Monadic Chat applications.
 It is also used to provide the web interface.

 **Python Container** (`monadic-chat-python-container`)
 This container is used to run Python scripts that extend the functionality of Monadic Chat.
 JupyterLab also runs on this container.

+Apps that use this container include: `Code Interpreter`, `Jupyter Notebook`, `Video Describer`

 **Selenium Container** (`monadic-chat-selenium-container`)
 This container is used to operate a virtual web browser using Selenium for web scraping.

+Apps that use this container include: `Code Interpreter`, `Content Reader`

 **pgvector Container** (`monadic-chat-pgvector-container`)
 This container is used to store text embedding vector data on PostgreSQL for using pgvector.
 For more information on adding Docker containers, see [Adding Docker Containers](./adding-containers.md).

+Apps that use this container include: `PDF Navigator`

 You can install new software on a Docker container or edit files to extend the functionality of Monadic Chat.